ntombelafikiswa-glitch/PORTFOLIO/README.md

 ## About Me
 Software Development student building a GitHub portfolio to showcase projects and practical skills.
 I enjoy creating applications, learning new technologies, and preparing for entry-level roles.

+**Career Objective**
+I aim to start my career as an AI/ML developer, applying my skills in Python, AI models, and web development to create solutions that solve real-world problems.

 ---

 ## Projects